DaveParillo/OpenDSA/README.md

 MIT-license.txt: The license file.
 OpenDSA is distributed under an MIT open source license.

+Portions of this fork incorporates material from http://openhttp://opendatastructures.org/ which is an excellent resource, but distributed under a Creative Commons Share-Alike license, there fore this fork does have slightly more restrictive licensing than the original OpenDSA.

 ODSAkhan-exercises: Our somewhat modified version of the khan-exercises distribution (the original is also available at GitHub).
 Note that you can view and run the exercises with just this distribution, however, the files must be